MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Conclusion

-\paragraph{{ Acknowledgements.}} { This work was performed using HPC resources from GENCI-IDRIS (Grants 2022-AD011012884R1 and 2022-AD011013413), from CINES under the allocation GDA2213 for the Grand Challenges AdAstra GPU made by GENCI, and Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90140), by CTU Student Grant SGS21\/184\/OHK3\/3T\/37.
-This research received the support of EXA4MIND, a European Union's Horizon Europe Research and Innovation program under grant agreement N° 101092944.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Commission.
+\parag{Acknowledgements} { This work was performed using HPC resources from GENCI-IDRIS (Grants 2022-AD011012884R1, 2023-AD011012884R2, 2022-AD011013413, and 2023-A0141014182), and from CINES under the allocation GDA2213 for the Grand Challenges AdAstra GPU made by GENCI.
+This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254) and by CTU Student Grant SGS21\/184\/OHK3\/3T\/37.
+This research received the support of EXA4MIND, a European Union´s Horizon Europe Research and Innovation programme under grant agreement N° 101092944.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them. }